lowdefy/lowdefy-docs/tutorial/tutorial-actions-operators-content-3.md

 Change the status property of the validation from `error` to `warning`.
-Then the  `meeting_room` block will be highlighted in orange when the rule is not met, and the warning will appear before the `validate()` action is called.
+Then the  `meeting_room` block will be highlighted in orange when the rule is not met, and the warning will appear before the `Validate` action is called.
 The action will also not error when the rule is not met, so a user will still be able to submit the data.

 Your final result should look and work like this: